Gokulapps/EVA-Assignments/README.md

 # Extensive Vision Application Course
-This Repo has Asssignments done as part of this EVA Course.
-Each Directory refers to Assignment related to a particular Session
+This Repo has Asssignments done as part of EVA8 Course.
+Each Directory refers to Assignment related to a Particular Session

 # Tools Used
 * Google Colab